 Plan pricing

 The right pricing strategy can make a huge difference in your app’s success.
 Mantle makes it easy to configure and manage different pricing models - from simple monthly subscriptions to complex usage-based billing.
-This guide will walk you through each type of pricing and help you understand which models work best for different scenarios.

 Recurring charges